-We carry the relation between the class of continuous models and discrete approximations further by considering various model-theoretic properties and finding analogues for them in the class of approximations.
+This allows us to define a functor between the continuous class and their discrete approximations that witnesses that these two classes are equivalent as categories.
+We investigate this equivalent further by considering various model-theoretic properties and finding analogues for them in the class of approximations.
 We consider types, saturation, (and for Metric Abstract Elementary Classes), amalgamation, joint embedding, and d-tameness.